History of the Italian Republic: Coalition governments (2013–2021)

 In 2020, Italy was hit by the COVID-19 pandemic, along with several other countries.
 The Italian government implemented restrictive measures of social distancing and lockdown with the aim to slow down contagion.
-In January 2021, after some week of tension, the Conte II government lost the support of Italia Viva, the political party of former Prime Minister Renzi, so Conte, after some attempts to remain at the head of government, has to resign.
+In January 2021, after some week of tension, the Conte II government lost the support of Italia Viva, the political party of former prime minister Renzi.
+Conte, after some attempts to remain at the head of government, was therefore forced to resign.

 Draghi government (2021–2022)

-President Mattarella, because of the severe nature of the economic and pandemic crises, appointed a new Prime Minister of a grand coalition government, former President of the European Central Bank, Mario Draghi, who led a cabinet with the support of all political parties in Parliament, except the right-wing party Fratelli d'Italia.
+President Mattarella, because of the severe nature of the economic and pandemic crises, appointed a new prime minister of a grand coalition government, former president of the European Central Bank, Mario Draghi, who led a cabinet with the support of all political parties in Parliament, except the right-wing party Brothers of Italy.

 Thanks to a massive influx of vaccine doses, it was possible to accelerate the vaccination campaign against COVID-19 pandemic (with 85% of the population over-12 vaccinated at the end of December 2021).
 The National Recovery and Resilience Plan (PNRR) was also drawn up and started to apply, a document that established the intended use of the Next Generation EU funds and loans due to Italy.